KOTORCommunityPatches/K1_Community_Patch/README.md

 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)

 ### JCarter426:
+* The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* Several textures were missing shader data: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* Sith fighter laser were the wrong color: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* Some stunt modules were missing geometry: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Various fixes on Korriban: [JC's Korriban: Back in Black for K1](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Security spikes didn’t actually do anything, so they’ve been removed and replaced with credits: [JC's Security Spikes for K1](https://deadlystream.com/files/file/1439-jcs-security-spikes-for-k1/)
 * Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
 * Party members in stealth during the post-Leviathan scene were game breaking (workaround/partial fix) [ISSUE #9](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/9)
-* The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
 * Sand People disguises would misbehave if the player used the rapid transit system or loaded from a save while disguised (with insight provided by Salk & A Future Pilot) [ISSUE #6](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/6)
-* Security spikes didn’t actually do anything, so they’ve been removed and replaced with credits: [JC's Security Spikes for K1](https://deadlystream.com/files/file/1439-jcs-security-spikes-for-k1/)
 * It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
 * Xor refused to show up for the second encounter unless the player used the rapid transit system